Michigan court stops 2-week absentee ballot extension

 “Although those factors may complicate plaintiffs’ voting process, they do not automatically amount to a loss of the right to vote absentee,” the court said, noting that hundreds of special boxes have been set up across Michigan.

+The court also reversed another portion of Stephens’ decision, which would have allowed a non-family member to deliver a completed ballot in the final days before the election if a voter consented.

-Benson and Attorney General Dana Nessel, both Democrats, declined to appeal Stephens’ decision, leaving it to the Republican-controlled Legislature to intervene.
+Benson and Michigan Attorney General Dana Nessel, both Democrats, had declined to appeal Stephens’ rulings, leaving it to the Republican-controlled Legislature to intervene.

 The case was heard by appeals court judges Michael Gadola, Mark Boonstra and Thomas Cameron.
-All were appointed when Rick Snyder, a Republican, was governor.
+All were appointed by Rick Snyder, a Republican, when he was governor.

 The lawsuit was filed by a group called Michigan Alliance for Retired Americans.